-Mineralization comprises quartz-sulphide veins and breccias, which display narrow chlorite-sericite-pyrite-galena selvedges within a wider K-feldspar alteration halo.
-Although the mineralised zone may be 1 to 2 metres wide, individual veins are commonly less than 30 cm wide with multiple cross cutting veins within the mineralised interval.
-Individual veins are composed of white to grey, fine-grained, crystalline, massive to banded quartz with chlorite stylolites.
+Mineralization comprises quartz-sulphide veins and breccias, which display narrow chlorite-sericite-pyrite selvedges within a wider K-feldspar alteration halo.
+Although the mineralised zone may be up to 4 metres wide, individual veins are commonly less than 30 cm wide with multiple cross cutting veins within the mineralised

 Sulphide mineralization is spatially related to chlorite-sericite alteration in the quartz vein selvedge and is very rarely observed hosted in quartz veins.
-The sulphide assemblage is dominated by pyrite with locally strong galena-sphalerite.
-Chalcopyrite is observed in one drill intercept at the Main Vein.
-Sulphides are typically medium-grained, euhedral and disseminated to blebby.
+The sulphide assemblage is dominated by pyrite with locally strong sphalerite, chalcopyrite and galena phases.